NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 they depend each other in this hierarchy.
 The number of queues and kernels depends on the user's application.

-# 3. OpenCL/GL GPU-accelerated parallel computing paradigm {#OpenCL_GL_GPU-accelerated_parallel_computing_paradigm}
+# 3. OpenCL/GL NU_GPU-accelerated parallel computing paradigm {#OpenCL_GL_GPU-accelerated_parallel_computing_paradigm}
 Modern GPUs are not made of a single, monolithic, processor.
 Instead they are organised as an array of multiple identical elementary *compute units*.
-OpenCL is a software framework that let the user taking control of all those compute units within a *parallel computing* paradigm, taking advantage of the underlying GPU's hardware architecture.
+OpenCL is a software framework that let the user taking control of all those compute units within a *parallel computing* paradigm, taking advantage of the underlying NU_GPU's hardware architecture.
 OpenCL abstracts and generalises the particular hardware implementation of each different type of GPUs by means of its dedicated drivers, making possible to program different GPUs by a same common programming language.
-It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the GPU: it is sufficient to know there is an *array of compute units* available to the user.
-Each of the compute units can be functionally considered as like as an individual CPU.
+It is therefore not necessary to know how the hardware architecture is implemented at a low level inside the NU_GPU: it is sufficient to know there is an *array of compute units* available to the user.
+Each of the compute units can be functionally considered as like as an individual NU_CPU.

 @dot
 digraph Modern_GPU
 {
-  graph [label = "Modern GPU architecture:", labelloc = t] node [shape = record] struct1 [label = "{CPU_1|CPU_1|CPU_3|CPU_4}|
+  graph [label = "Modern NU_GPU architecture:", labelloc = t]
+  node [shape = record]
+  struct1 [label = "{CPU_1|CPU_1|CPU_3|CPU_4}|
                     {CPU_5|CPU_6|CPU_7|CPU_8}|